FVT-Dojo/IsKingInCheckiOS/NOTES.md

 - ✅ Show the K and R using a mock
 - ✅ REFACTOR: Remove the enum of pieces to simplify the code, and to enable the backend to invent new pieces on the fly
 - ✅ REFACTOR: Move parts in the chessboard file to their own files, to adhere to MVVM and clean up the code
+- 🙋‍♂️ Implement the actual API call!
+    -- We created a setup to do this, but it is not working yet.
+Maybe this is the same problem we encountered in Android.
+So look in that direction, Arthur!